gregnordin/byproject/README.md

 ### Assumptions

-I use only one project tag per todo item. `byproject.py` has been designed with this in mind.
+1. I use only one project tag per todo item. `byproject.py` has been designed with this in mind.
+2. The `todo.txt` and `done.txt` files are sorted by date in ascending order.

 ### Other useful bash functions